meshula/wrinkles/README.md

 ### Additional OTIO nodes

-* Stacks
-* Timeline
-* Gap (fully)
 * TimeEffect
 * Transitions

-* how hard would parsing OTIO JSON be?
-Would be cool to read in real timeilines and do transformations there

 ### Optimization and Caching

 * MxN track related time stuff - the map should cache those kinds of intermediates
 * Can the map also cache optimizations like linearizing curves?